mc-cat-tty/ESP32/MicroPython/README.md

 import os
 ```

-Just as a real filesystem, the following operations are available:
+Just as in a real filesystem, the following operations are available:

 - Read a file